-In a country governed by the people, government officials are only permitted to be brazenly dishonest if the people are willing to accept their lies.
+In a country governed by the people, government officials are only permitted to be corrupt and brazenly dishonest if the people are willing to accept their lies.
 When did we as a people accept that it is both okay and expected that politicians will lie to us?
 More importantly, when did we as a people come to believe that we are powerless to exact change within our leadership?

 1. Singman, Brooke, Alex Pappas and Jake Gibson.
 “More than 50,000 Texts Exchanged Between FBI Officials Strzok and Page, Sessions Says.”
 Fox News, January 22, 2018.
 Accessed January 25, 2018. http://www.foxnews.com/politics/2018/01/22/questions-grow-over-fbis-missing-strzok-page-text-messages.html.